 DAMA-DMBOK2 is an industry-agnostic guide.
 DCAM® 2.2 has been initially developed for financial institutions.
-These differences can explain the fact that DAMA-DMBOK2 is a more known and popular framework.
+These differences explain that DAMA-DMBOK2 is a more general and popular framework.

 - Representative sample

-The poll has targeted data management professionals that are active at LinkedIn and got 64 responses.
-Of course, this group may not represent the whole variety of data management practices worldwide.
+The poll has targeted data management professionals that are active on LinkedIn and got 64 responses.
+Of course, this group may not represent a variety of data management practices worldwide.